npctat2021/3DImaging_FUS-Condensates/SiMRoD (Single-molecule rotational diffusion microscopy) Analysis/readme.md

 ## Step9_Combined_Photon_and_Polarization_Analysis
 This script compares the intensity difference between the spots localized in both channels and computes a 'Var(p)'.
-'p_statistics.txt' has the result in this order: g value used, average p value (should be close to 0), average p2 value [Var(p) = average p2 value - average p value)]
+'p_statistics.txt' has the result in this order: g value used, average p value (should be close to 0), average p2 value [Var(p) = average p2 value - average p value]

 ### Special Instructions:
 - Change this variable (line 8) in the script accordingly
   - g = 0.98; (Adjust g-factor for optimal overlap between the photon distribution curves from localizations in p- and s-channel)

+## Output
+The main output file is 'p_statistics.txt'.
+The second value in the file = average p-value and the third value = average p2 value.
+From these, we can calculate Var(p) = average p2 value - average p value (Refer to the Methods section for details).